 In addition, participants in a 90-day clinical study were asked to rate their level of comfort and ease of motion before and after taking joint health products.
 Results showed that the boswellia extract in New Advanced Joint Health Complex scored significantly better in both categories than the boswellia extract in Osteo Bi-Flex® (45% better joint comfort, and 31% better ease of motion).(5)

-When your joints are healthy, they operate like a well-oiled machine.
-Cartilage and joint fluids cushion your bones, allowing muscles and tendons to slide smoothly and limbs to move easily.
+Healthy joints operate like a well-oiled machine.
+Bones are cushioned by cartilage and joint fluids, allowing muscles and tendons to slide smoothly and limbs to move easily.

 Who needs glucosamine?

 Glucosamine comes in several forms, including glucosamine hydrochloride, glucosamine sulfate and others.
-Clinical studies show glucosamine benefits the body by metabolizing each about the same.
+Clinical studies show each form of glucosamine is metabolized by the body about the same.
 There is no conclusive evidence to suggest that one form is better than another.

-The Shaklee corporation is recognized as a scientific company.
+The 'company with a conscience' is recognized as a scientific company.
 They have more scientists on staff (70) than any other nutritional company.
-Of more importance and without equal, Shaklee scientists have authored over 100 scientific papers, 90 of them published in peer-reviewed journals, that prove the effectiveness of Shaklee products.
+Of more importance and without equal, Shaklee scientists have authored over 100 scientific papers, 100 of them published in peer-reviewed journals, that prove the effectiveness of their products, joint health or otherwise.

 From a purely scientific point of view, they've decided to use glucosamine in combination with plant-sourced boswellia but not in combination with animal-sourced chondroitin.
 Many other companies combine chondroitin with their glucamine supplements.